Cal-IPC Training Video

 Instructions for viewing these videos:

 You may notice five icons on the upper right of the screen.
-The first icon, the four inward arrows turns the screen into full screen, the second icon turns it into a picture in a picture, the third icon makes it into a side by side picture, the next icon makes it a single picture ? it can be the slide or the presenter, the last icon swaps the slide and the presenter.
-To get back to the side by side picture mode, hit the third icon down and you?ll get back to the side by side picture.
-You will also need to hit the swap button to make the slide bigger and the presenter smaller, or visa versa, but that?s up to you.
+The first icon, the four inward arrows turns the screen into full screen, the second icon turns it into a picture in a picture, the third icon makes it into a side by side picture, the next icon makes it a single picture.
+To get back to the side by side picture mode, hit the third icon down and you’ll get back to the side by side picture.
+You will also need to hit the swap button to make the slide bigger and the presenter smaller, or visa versa, but that’s up to you.